CaliKane/ScriptObservatory/README.md

 Milestone 3 (target date= 4/20):
  - ~~Create bookmarklet for jumping to results for current site~~
- - Rework/reorganize database structure to allow fast searching of script URLs/hashes
+ - ~~Rework/reorganize database structure to allow fast searching of script URLs/hashes~~
- - Add pagination to results window
+ - Allow specifying type of query (webpage or script) as part of the GET parameter
  - Add button to chrome extension to toggle reporting on and off
  - Add button to chrome extension to view current page's analysis page
  - Allow blacklisting stats upload for websites in the chrome extension